mljs/spectra-fitting/README.md

   {
     x: -0.5,
     y: 0.18,
-    width: 0.18,
+    fwhm: 0.18,
   },
   {
     x: 0.52,
     y: 0.17,
-    width: 0.37,
+    fwhm: 0.37,
   },
 ];

-// the function receive an array of peaks {x, y, width} as a guess
+// the function receive an array of peaks {x, y, fwhm} as a guess
 // and returns an array of peaks

 let fittedPeaks = optimize(data, peaks);